technofocus-pte/mscpltsecdepth/Labs/Lab 05/Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview_2.1.md

 ![](./media/image28.png)

-27. Microsoft Copilot for Security is successfully activated.
+27. Microsoft Security Copilot is successfully activated.

 ![](./media/image29.png)

 **Task 2: Changing SCU units**

-While using the prompt in Microsoft Copilot for Security, you will encounter a message stating that your SCU units have been consumed and you need to increase the SCU units.
-In this task, you will learn how to increase the SCU units in Microsoft Copilot for Security Standalone.
+While using the prompt in Microsoft Security Copilot, you will encounter a message stating that your SCU units have been consumed and you need to increase the SCU units.
+In this task, you will learn how to increase the SCU units in Microsoft Security Copilot Standalone.

-1. In Microsoft Copilot for Security window, click on the three horizontal ellipsis and click on **Owner settings**.
+1. In Microsoft Security Copilot window, click on the three horizontal ellipsis and click on **Owner settings**.

 ![A screenshot of a computer Description automatically